mozilla/pontoon/specs/0118-messaging-center.md

 ## Email Content

-When sending an email to users via the Notification Center, emails include the following content:
+When sending an email to users via the Messaging Center, emails include the following content:
-- Subject: Content filled from “Subject” field in Notification Center
+- Subject: Content filled from “Subject” field in Messaging Center
-- Body: Content filled from “Body” field in Notification Center (rendered in email compliant HTML)
+- Body: Content filled from “Body” field in Messaging Center (rendered in email compliant HTML)
 - Footer: Added to the bottom of all non-transactional emails: `You’re receiving this email as a contributor to Mozilla localization on Pontoon. <br>To no longer receive emails like these, unsubscribe here: <unsubscribe-link>Unsubscribe</unsubscribe-link>.`

 ## Other